-The Home Care Packages Program is a group of aged care supports and services the Australian Government helps to fund.
+The Support at Home program is a group of aged care supports and services the Australian Government helps to fund.

 These supports and services can help you:

 - do things for yourself - live in your own home for as long as you can.